 Related Work – Kinship CARE Project

-The Kinship CARE Project has been implemented successfully with statutory kinship carers in South Australia over the past two years.
-The Kinship CARE Project is a joint initiative of the Department for Child Protection (DCP) and Secure Start®.
-At the time of writing, and over the previous 20 months, Kinship CARE Project training has been delivered to 21 groups of kinship carers in 15 metropolitan and 6 regional locations in South Australia.
+Phase One of The Kinship CARE Project was implemented successfully with statutory kinship carers in South Australia over a two year period, between March 2018 and March 2020.
+The Kinship CARE Project was a joint initiative of the Department for Child Protection (DCP) and Secure Start®.
+The Kinship CARE Project training was delivered to 24 groups of kinship carers in 17 metropolitan and 7 regional locations in South Australia.

 In the Kinship CARE Project there is complementary training for kinship care support workers and psychology staff.
 The content and delivery is similar to that which is delivered to kinship carers, except that there is a focus on the implementation of the Kinship CARE Curriculum in kinship care support workers’ practice with kinship carers, and psychologists’ practice with kinship care support workers.
 That is, there is a layered approach to implementation, whereby kinship carers experience CARE from their support workers, and support workers experience CARE from psychologists trained in the Framework.
-Implementation is layered in this way to support fidelity to the framework and embeddedness across the Department for Child Protection’s Kinship Care Program.
+Implementation is layered in this way to support fidelity to the framework and embeddedness.

 Related Work – The Triple-A Model of Therapeutic Care